 - Do some online training.
-I recommend Rob’s course which you can read about here
+I recommend my online training course that you can read about here

 - Attend a live training class.
 I am an accredited and experienced Power Pivot trainer and you can find out details of my training courses here.
 There are other great courses offered on Rob’s site and SQLBI.com

 So what do you think?
 Does it all make sense now?
 Let me know if you have any questions and I will answer them here and update this blog post for the benefit of others.